Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Experiments

 \subsection{Main Results}

-Table~\ref{tab:main_results} presents the performance on the BFCL v4 Multi-Turn benchmark.
-As shown, \textsc{Fission-GRPO} achieves consistent state-of-the-art (SOTA) performance across all Qwen3 model scales (1.7B, 4B, and 8B) when compared to other GRPO-based post-training methods. \paragraph{Scalability and Subset Performance.} Our method demonstrates superior scalability and robustness.
-On Qwen3-1.7B, \textsc{Fission-GRPO} yields a substantial improvement, elevating overall accuracy to \textbf{20.38\%}, a relative gain of over 160\% compared to the Base model (7.80\%) and surpassing standard GRPO (17.12\%).
-As the model scale increases, the performance gap remains distinct: on Qwen3-4B and Qwen3-8B, our method achieves \textbf{40.87\%} and \textbf{46.75\%} accuracy respectively, outperforming strong baselines like DAPO and Dr.GRPO.
-Notably, \textsc{Fission-GRPO} excels in the \textit{Base} and \textit{Miss Param} categories, achieving the highest scores across most settings (e.g., 57.50\% on 8B Base and 30.50\% on 4B Miss Param), indicating a precise understanding of function calls and parameters. \paragraph{Comparison with Specialized Agents.} Furthermore, we compare our generalist approach with specialized 8B-scale tool agents. \textsc{Fission-GRPO} (Qwen3-8B) significantly outperforms both ToolACE-2-8B (37.00\%) and BitAgent-8B (37.75\%) by margins of 9.75 and 9.00 percentage points, respectively.
-This underscores the efficacy of our method in enhancing tool-use capabilities beyond varying baselines.
+Table~\ref{tab:main_results_unified} presents results on BFCL v4 Multi-Turn, TAU-Bench, and TAU2-Bench. \textsc{Fission-GRPO} delivers strong and consistent gains across all Qwen3 scales (1.7B, 4B, and 8B) relative to standard GRPO and other post-training baselines.
+On Qwen3-1.7B, \textsc{Fission-GRPO} lifts BFCL accuracy from 7.80\% to \textbf{20.38\%} (an absolute gain of 12.58 points).
+The advantage persists at larger scales: Qwen3-4B and Qwen3-8B reach \textbf{40.87\%} and \textbf{46.75\%} BFCL accuracy, while the 8B model further achieves the top TAU-Bench scores of \textbf{51.3\%} (Retail) and \textbf{40.0\%} (Airline). \textsc{Fission-GRPO} also performs particularly well in the \textit{Base} and \textit{Miss Param} categories (e.g., 57.50\% on 8B Base and 30.50\% on 4B Miss Param), indicating more accurate function and parameter handling.
+Compared with specialized 8B agents, \textsc{Fission-GRPO} (Qwen3-8B) surpasses ToolACE-2-8B and BitAgent-8B on BFCL by 9.75 and 9.00 points, respectively, and by a much larger margin on TAU-Bench Retail.